Reading records

 : Time N and earlier.

-If you only specify one flag, information is displayed for the hour before or after N depending on the flag.
+If you only specify a single parameter, you will see info for one hour before or after time N, depending on the parameter.

 HH:MM:SS